0

 7. Buy it.

 And one last thing you should never do with Merino, is buy it if it isn’t real.
-Too many companies try and pass off synergic fabrics with a bit of Merino added, as genuine Merino.
+Too many companies try and pass off synthetic fabrics with a bit of Merino added, as genuine Merino.
 We see it all the time.
 If it’s not at least 50% Merino, it’s not real Merino plain and simple.
 So don’t get sucked into buying a synthetic top that has a token hint of Merino in it, when what you really want is a Merino top and all the benefits that come with it.
 Even better if it’s an ioMerino top when you can be sure we’re using nothing but the best Australian Merino Wool, and all ethically made in certified factories - no sweatshops.